Information for multicultural students

 The application process and criteria are the same for multicultural students though there are some unique scholarship opportunities.
 You can direct questions about admissions processes, criteria and financial aid opportunities to your assigned counselor.
 Allan Mathew, coordinator of multicultural recruitment, is also available to talk you through campus experiences and opportunities for multicultural students at Messiah.

 Scholarship and mentoring opportunities

 Messiah offers robust programs, services and resources for domestic underrepresented students, including scholarship opportunities.
 The Lloyd and Lois Martin Multicultural Scholarship is a full or partial tuition award for students who exhibit strong scholarship, service, ministry or leadership in their school, church or community and who have demonstrated a commitment to promoting racial and ethnic diversity and reconciliation.
+Students go through an application and interview process to be eligible for one of these scholarships.
 Once on campus, Martin Scholars benefit from special programming, mentoring relationships and campus leadership opportunities.